In North Africa, Endangered Macaques Are Getting Squeezed Out By Humans

 Conservationists have urged the Moroccan government to designate macaque preserves.
 Meanwhile, just across the Mediterranean, the Barbary apes of Gibraltar (introduced there centuries ago, probably by invading Moors) enjoy the distinction of being Europe’s only free-ranging monkeys.
 Relying on humans for food, they cannot be said to be fully wild.
 They have a special place in British history, having supposedly alerted occupying imperial British forces to an after-dark attack during the 1779-1783 Siege of Gibraltar.
 They are a popular tourist attraction, despite (or perhaps not despite) occasionally attacking B-list celebrities.

 There is a saying in Britain that the British will remain in Gibraltar as long as the monkeys do.
-But their waning occupation of Gibraltar, were it to happen, seems less regrettable than total withdrawal from their native cedar and oak forests in the Maghreb—where the Pandora’s box of tourist handbags and backpacks has yet to be opened.
+But an end to their occupation of Gibraltar, were it to happen, seems less regrettable than total withdrawal from their native cedar and oak forests in the Maghreb—where the Pandora’s box of tourist handbags and backpacks has yet to be opened.

 - Photographs - Ugo Mellone